qtungnui07/celestial-7-4-2025/README.md

 ah
-u can add "LunarPerformance.jar" to "JavaAgents" like this
+u can add "LP.jar" to "JA" like this
 ![Screenshot](screenshot/g2.png)

 have fun!